adampaquette/Typely/src/Typely.AspNetCore/nuget-readme.md

 }
 ````

-If you need to add Typely's validation errors into the model state of MVC, use the model binder below:
+If you want to add validation errors into the model state of MVC during the binding phase of the request, configure the below option:
 ```csharp
 var builder = WebApplication.CreateBuilder(args);
 builder.Services.AddControllers(options => options.UseTypelyModelBinderProvider());